SamirIngley/Desktop-Profiles/README.md

 ## Every time you sit down at your computer, instantly open all the apps and websites you're going to use.
 Demo https://youtu.be/CynbOIZtDZo

-:star2: Have the apps and websites for important meetings ready to go at a moment's notice
+:star2: Have the apps and websites for important meetings ready to go at a moment's notice\
-:star2: Organize repetitive tasks into groups of apps and urls - for better efficiency
+:star2: Organize repetitive tasks into groups of apps and urls - for better efficiency\
-:star: Remove the clutter from your desktop by consolidating tasks into groups (aka profiles)
+:star2: Remove the clutter from your desktop by consolidating tasks into groups (aka profiles)

 ### Status: :blue_heart: Live and running smoothly!
 *********************************************************************************************